 6. Name Mnemonics

 Do you know Roy G. Biv?
-If not, then you must not know the colours of the rainbow.
-Red, orange, yellow, green, blue, indigo, violet.
+If not, then you must not know the colors of the rainbow.
+Red, orange, yellow, green, blue, indigo, and violet.
 You can create your own funny names to help you remember lists that are otherwise tricky to retain.

 7. Expression Mnemonics

 Want to remember Henry’s Law in physics?
 Henry’s Law: The solubility of a gas increases with pressure.
 To remember good old Hank, remember the bubbles in the shaken Coke you drank.
 Are you struggling to remember the seven coordinating conjunctions?
 For, An, Nor, But, Or, Yet, So—FANBOYS.

 How do you spell receive?
 If you thought, “I before e, except after c, or when sounding like A, as in neighbor or weigh,” you’re not alone.
 These devices help us to remember grammar concepts that can trip us up.
 There’s a “rat” in congratulations, just remember to give him your good wishes.